Jimwi/ilets_words/day20/2 20200115_fa_01_transcript.md

 GROSS: Right.

 SCORSESE: You have to have what they call a vocation, you know.
 And it's like you have to love the mass.
 You have to understand what that means.
 And I didn't know.
 I didn't know, and it was a major shock.
-I was, you know, expelled from this preparatory seminary.
+I was, you know, expelled from this `preparatory` `seminary`.

 GROSS: How come you were expelled?